 6.2A.3.1.3 UE additional maximum output power reduction for Inter-band CA

 Unless otherwise stated, for inter-band carrier aggregation with uplink assigned to two NR bands, the requirements in clause 6.2.3 apply for each uplink component carrier.

+For band combinations specified in Table 6.2A.1.3-1 for the default power class, the A-MPR for power class 2 in sub-clause 6.2.3 also applies for transmissions on carrier 2 if the uplinkTxSwitching-16 is present, the uplinkTxSwitchingPowerBoosting-r16 is enabled and if the UE supports uplinkTxSwitching-PowerBoosting-r16.

 6.2A.4 Configured output power for CA